-OK so this may seem like the most basic of eating principles, and it is.
-But you would be shocked how seldom people follow this rule!
+OK, so this may seem like the most basic of eating principles, and it is.
+But seldom do people actually follow this guideline.
 We have trained ourselves to eat at specific times, and to clean our plates, without any regard to whether we are actually hungry or not.
-We eat breakfast because we are “supposed” to, we get popcorn at the movies because, well, that’s what people do at the movies.
+We eat breakfast because we are “supposed” to.
+We get popcorn at the movies because, well, that’s what people do at the movies.
 We mindlessly snack on chips while watching TV.
-Start paying attention to when you are hungry, eat slowly and chew your food well, and stop when you are satisfied, but not stuffed.
+Start paying attention to when you are hungry.
+Eat slowly and chew your food well.
+Stop when you are satisfied, but not stuffed.
 You’ll be shocked at how differently you eat when you actually slow down and eat mindfully.

 You have a history of following sound nutrition principles, but it may be time for you to kick things up a notch to continue to get results.
 The best way that I have found to do this is to manipulate carbohydrate levels.
 There are several ways to do this, but I outline my two favorites in this article.
 Pick one and stick with it for 30 days!
 They are as follows:

-- Keep your net carbs under ~30 grams a day, while consuming at least 1 gram of protein per lb. of body weight.
+- Keep your net carbs under ~30 grams a day, while consuming at least 1 gram of protein per pound of body weight.

 - Use a ratio of 35-40% protein, 5-10% carbs, and 50-55% fat.

-- Your calorie level depends on many factors, but if you have no clue where to start, eat 13-15 calories per lb. of body weight and adjust from there.
+- Your calorie level depends on many factors, but if you have no clue where to start, eat 13-15 calories per pound of body weight and adjust from there.

 - Eat plenty of fibrous/leafy vegetables.